 The Registrars held a state mandated (Sec.
-9-17) enrollment sessions at the Woodstock Academy in March and Killingly High School in April.
-More than 30 Brooklyn students were enrolled as new voters; around 20 students enrolled online by using our Registrar Laptops and the balance registering by written application forms.
+9-17) enrollment sessions at the Woodstock Academy in March and April.
+We had a total of 49 students register to vote in these sessions; 11 students of which were from the Town of Brooklyn.